CENDARI/documentation/source/user/writing_arg.rst

 **Resolving of entities**

-If you want your entities to be right-click the entity with your mouse and choose from the context menu the appropriate entity, as mentioned above.
+If you want your entities to be tagged right-click the entity with your mouse and choose from the context menu the appropriate entity, as mentioned above.
 Then :menuselection:`Save`.
 To resolve it, you can either click on the tab :menuselection:`Entities` in your